It's such a pleasure doing hummingbird

 The painting was done on watercolor canvas.
 It is more difficult to get detail on the canvas.
 The colors slide around on the canvas, so I did the delphinium flowers in a free style.

-The freedom in this hummingbird and flower painting made it a joy to painting the beautiful gifts of God.
+The freedom in this hummingbird and flower painting made it a joy painting hummingbird art.

 This green hummingbird is hunting for some delicious flowers.
 Hibiscus are one of the favorite flowers in Florida.